nurupo/ProjectTox-Qt-GUI/INSTALL.md

 ###Linux:

 This project depends on Qt5.2.0 and [ProjectTox-Core](http://github.com/irungentoo/ProjectTox-Core), which in turn depends on [libsodium](http://github.com/jedisct1/libsodium).
+You will need a compiler that implements C++11.

 You should get and install **Qt5.2.0 or higher**.
 You can get Qt5 precompiled binaries and source code to compile them yourself from [qt-project website](http://qt-project.org/downloads).